oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 5. **Transceiver**.
 Here you have two items in the corresponding sub-menu:

    * **LoRa Trx**: This is a Morse code transceiver, using LoRa in the 70cm ISM band.
 In addition to the functionality of the CW keyer, this sends out whatever you key through the LoRa transceiver (using a special data format that encodes the dots and dashes you keyed, regardless if these are legal Morse code characters or not), and it listens on the band when you are not keying; therefore you can really have an interactive conversation in Morse code betweem tow or more Morserino-32 devices!
-Please be aware that charcaters are being transmitted word by word, therefore there is a little delay on the receiving end - QSK is therefore not possible.
+Please be aware that characters are being transmitted word by word, therefore there is a little delay on the receiving end - QSK is therefore not possible.
 It encourages you to use proper hand-over procedures!
    * **iCW/Ext Trx**: In this (still somewhat experimental) modus a transceiver connected to the Morserino-32 is being keyed, or you can use the line-out audio to either key for example an FM transceiver, or use CW over the Internet (iCW - this uses Mumble as an audio exchange protocol).
 Any CW signals coming in as audio through the audio in port are being decoded and displayed on the screen.

 6. **CW Decoder**.
 In this modus, Morse code characters are being decoded and shown on the screen.
 The Morse code can either be entered via a Morse key ("straight key" - connected to the jack where you would normally connect an external paddle; you can also use one of the touch paddles to manually key the decoder).
 Using the decode in this way, you can control and improve your keying with a straight key, by checking, if the decode decodes correctly what you tried to send.